ramper-labs/InnerBoard-local/README.md

 - ✅ Initialize your encrypted vault
 - ✅ Run health checks

+During initialization you'll be prompted to set a password for your encrypted vault.

 **That's it!** You're ready to start using InnerBoard-local.

 ---